esl/MongooseIM/doc/operation-and-maintenance/Reloading-configuration-on-a-running-system.md

 `mongooseimctl reload_cluster_dryrun`

 `reload_local` is unsafe as it reloads the configuration only on the local node.
-This might introduce inconsistencies between different nodes of the cluster.
+This might introduce inconsistencies between different nodes in the cluster.
 It's available as a safety mechanism for the rare case of a cluster-global reload failing.

-`reload_cluster` applies the configuration on all nodes of the cluster.
+`reload_cluster` applies the configuration on all nodes in the cluster.
-The prerequisite is that the same version of config file must be available on all nodes.
+The prerequisite is that the same version of a config file must be available on all nodes.
 All nodes in a cluster must have the same config loaded into memory as well.
-There is a small exception from this rule, see Node specific options.
+There is a small exception from this rule, see "Node-specific options" below on this page.

-`reload_cluster_dryrun` calculates and prints config changes, but does not applies them.
+`reload_cluster_dryrun` calculates and prints config changes, but does not apply them.
 Useful for debugging.

 ### Non-reloadable options
 Some options require restarting the server in order to be reloaded.